ttu/dotnet-fake-json-server/README.md

 ### Swagger

-Swagger is configured to endpoint `/swagger` and Swagger UI opens when project is started.
+Swagger is configured to endpoint `/swagger` and Swagger UI opens when project is started from IDE.

 ## Routes, Functionalities and Examples